Explore health content from A to Z.

 Take your medications exactly as directed.
 Don’t skip doses.

 Carry an ID card that contains information about your ICD.
+You should have been given a temporary ID card with information about your ICD on it.
+You will get a permanent one in 4 to 6 weeks.
+Carry this card with you.
 You can show this card if your ICD sets off a metal detector.
 You should also show it to avoid screening with a hand-held security wand.

 Keep your cell phone away from your ICD.
 Don’t carry your phone in your shirt pocket, even when it’s turned off.